Article by Angela Haldane

 Q. I have suffered from migraines for years.
 How can I best manage them naturally?

 A. A migraine is characterised by vascular dilation producing a unilateral headache.
 Factors such as low blood sugar, or flickering lights/glare, hormonal fluctuations, stress, lack of sleep, or a food allergy such as cheese, chocolate, red wine can trigger a migraine.

 Herbal medicine has the ability to balance hormonal levels, relax the nervous system and assist with sleep.

-An allergy test can identify the triggers – see this website for details, under the About section, then Allergy Management.
+An allergy test can identify the triggers for your migraines.

 Eat regular savoury protein foods, have a massage regularly and stress management is vital in the prevention of migraines.